Description

 'Volatility is a rate at which the price of a security increases or decreases for a given set of returns.
 Volatility is measured by calculating the standard deviation of the annualized returns over a given period of time.
 It shows the range to which the price of a security may increase or decrease.
 Volatility measures the risk of a security.
 It is used in option pricing formula to gauge the fluctuations in the returns of the underlying assets.
 Volatility indicates the pricing behavior of the security and helps estimate the fluctuations that may happen in a short period of time.'

-• Compared with the benchmark SPY (20.9%) in the period of the last 5 years, the historical 30 days volatility of 42.7% of US Market Strategy 2x Leverage Unhedged is higher, thus worse.
+• Compared with the benchmark SPY (20.9%) in the period of the last 5 years, the 30 days standard deviation of 42.3% of US Market Strategy 2x Leverage Unhedged is larger, thus worse.

 DownVol:

-• Looking at the downside risk of 30.4% in the last 5 years of US Market Strategy 2x Leverage Unhedged, we see it is relatively higher, thus worse in comparison to the benchmark SPY (15%)
+• Looking at the downside risk of 30% in the last 5 years of US Market Strategy 2x Leverage Unhedged, we see it is relatively greater, thus worse in comparison to the benchmark SPY (14.9%)

 Sharpe: